tbleicher/clean-architecture-python/src/docs/01_fastapi_graphql_docker.md

-# Clean Architecture for GraphQL in Python

-# 1. A basic server
+# 1. Basic FastAPI server with GraphQL in Docker

 ## Project structure